 The Shackleton Trio (formerly The Georgia Shackleton Trio) combine vocals, fiddle, guitar and mandolin to play a blend of old time, bluegrass and self penned material.
 After studying the highly acclaimed folk and traditional music degree in Newcastle, Georgia has performed in various line ups with an eclectic mix of fantastic musicians.
 This trio sees her playing alongside Aaren Bennett and Nic Zuppardi on the guitar and mandolin, both seasoned instrumentalists who have played across Europe.

-See 5 tour dates featuring The Shackleton Trio
+See The Shackleton Trio tour dates

 Loughborough University Music Scholar and finalist in BBC's Young Folk Musician of the Year.

-See 2 tour dates featuring Tom Kitching
+See Tom Kitching tour dates

 A diverse sound drawing on influences from British folk roots, Brazilian, Cuban and African music.